Skip to Content

 37) Honolulu has a hotel with a pool made from 1.25 million glass tiles

-We have nothing but rave reviews for the Halekulani Hotel, quietly nestled at the end of Waikiki Beach.
+We have nothing but great things to say about the Halekulani Hotel, quietly nestled at the end of Waikiki Beach.

 One of the most glorious features of this little slice of heaven is its pool, displaying a gorgeous mosaic made of 1.25 million glass tiles.
 It’s a sight to behold!